Types of Company: Classification and Meaning

 Private Limited Company (Pvt.
 Ltd.):

-A business entity owned by a small group of shareholders, typically family members or close associates.
+A business entity is owned by a small group of shareholders, typically family members or close associates.
 Shares are not publicly traded, providing more control over the business.
-This structure offers limited liability protection to its shareholders, meaning their personal assets are protected from business debts.
-Private limited companies are subject to certain regulatory requirements and must adhere to corporate governance standards.
+This structure offers limited liability protection to its shareholders, meaning their assets are protected from business debts.
+Private limited companies are subject to specific regulatory requirements and must adhere to corporate governance standards.

 Best-suited Sales & Marketing courses for you